Proton X70

-History
+Background

 Pre-launch

 On 24 May 2017, DRB-HICOM as the owner of Proton has reached an agreement with Geely for the Chinese carmaker to acquire a 49.9% equity stake in Proton.
 The acquisition and partnership was urgently needed, since at the time DRB-HICOM cites several problems which were Proton's lack of technological competitiveness, which it claimed could hamper its ability to develop quality products.
 Through the close partnership, Proton will have access to Geely's technologies to address the problem.
 In the same day, DRB-HICOM announced a plan to build a crossover SUV for Proton based on the Geely Boyue.
 The Boyue was picked as the first new product under the Geely ownership to compete in the booming SUV market, which Proton had no presence in.

 Being the first Geely-based product, the X70 does not share any components with any other Proton vehicle.
 Proton claimed that pricing the X70 competitively was a great challenge as it lacked parts commonality with other models, and yield smaller scale production relative to its left-hand drive Chinese counterpart.

 In April 2018, Proton opened up an online poll to the public to vote on the name.
 Participants could choose between PX7, X7, X70 and X700 or voice in their own input.
 X70 was later announced as the chosen name for the SUV in September 2018.
 In June 2018, it was announced that the initial units were going to be fully imported (CBU) from China with latter models being locally assembled (CKD) at Proton's plant.
 The X70 was previewed at the 2018 Kuala Lumpur International Motor Show.